masagrator/ReverseNX-RT/README.md

 You have only two options here:
 * Change system control (It also refers to ReverseNX-Tool flags - f.e. if you have docked flag set for this game in ReverseNX-Tool, when system control is enabled, it will force docked mode)
 * Change mode (doesn't show up if system control is enabled)
-* Change Handheld DDR
+* Change Handheld DDR (doesn't show up if system control is enabled and if game didn't use GetDefaultDisplayResolution even once)
-* Change Docked DDR
+* Change Docked DDR (doesn't show up if system control is enabled and if game didn't use GetDefaultDisplayResolution even once)
 * Save settings

 Some games utilize Default Display Resolution to set game's output resolution.
 List of compatible games is at the bottom of README.